zef-dev/convoworks-gpt/README.md

 For more information on the OpenAI Moderation API and its capabilities, refer to the [OpenAI Moderation API documentation](https://platform.openai.com/docs/api-reference/moderations).

+### GPT Query Generator

+The GPT Query Generator element allows you to create context-rich questions from a given conversation.
+These questions can be utilized to query a knowledge database, enhancing GPT chat completion-based interactions by providing additional context and insights.

+**System Message**

+A predetermined prompt that sets the initial context and format for the conversation.
+This message provides the GPT with a structure to follow when generating questions.

+**Messages**

+An array of messages that represent the conversation from the GPT chat completion.
+This serves as the primary context from which the GPT generates the questions.

+**Messages Count**

+Specifies the number of recent messages from the conversation that should be considered for generating questions.
+This allows for flexibility in narrowing down or expanding the conversation context.

+**Result Variable Name**

+The variable that will store the generated questions.
+This makes it possible to reference and utilize the generated questions in subsequent operations or outputs.

+**API Options**

+Specific parameters for the GPT chat completion API.
+This section allows you to fine-tune the behavior of the question generation process.
+Options include choosing the specific GPT model, setting the temperature, and limiting the maximum tokens.

+**OK Flow**

+The sequence of elements that will be executed after successful question generation.
+This can include subsequent operations or responses that utilize the generated questions to enhance the overall conversation flow.

 > Written with [StackEdit](https://stackedit.io/).